meri-imperiumi/signalk-logbook/README.md

 TODO: How about recording other non-automated data like crew/skipper changes, sea state, ...?

+### `GET plugins/signalk-logbook/logs/YYYY-MM-DD/YYYY-MM-DDThh:mm:ssZ`

+Return a single logbook entry, as identified by its datetime value.

+### `PUT plugins/signalk-logbook/logs/YYYY-MM-DD/YYYY-MM-DDThh:mm:ssZ`

+Update a single logbook entry, as identified by its datetime value.

 ## Ideas

 Some additional ideas for the future: